deltadevsde/prism/doc/src/datastructures.md

 [More about Merkle trees](./crypto-intro/merkle-trees.md)

+## Service Registration

+Prism introduces a `REGISTER_SERVICE` operation that allows for creating novel account sources.
+You can read more about it [here](./labels.md).

 ## Account Creation

 Prism introduces a `CREATE_ACCOUNT` operation that allows for decentralized account creation.
 This operation supports various account sources, not just email addresses.
 The process works as follows: